UniExeterRSE/LCAT-archived/docs/network.md

 ## 5. Finding adaptations for health and wellbeing impacts

-LCAT's focus [is this still true?] is on determining only those adaptations that can be proven to alliviate health and wellbeing impacts that are a problem *for your local area* based on the climate change predictions there.
+Once we have tagged all the nodes in the network with increase, decrease or uncertain our next job is to search for adaptations that will improve health and wellbeing outcomes.

-After running the network we build a list of the health impacts that are getting worse (note: 'worse' may be indicated either by an increase e.g. a disease or a decrease e.g. wellbeing).
+We firstly build a list of the health impacts that are getting 'worse'
+- this may be indicated either by an increase e.g. in a disease or a decrease e.g. in wellbeing impacts.

-In the new heat network the actions (adaptations) needed are mostly not connected or associated directly with the health impacts however, so for each of the 'worse' health impacts we search backwards through all the nodes that we have evidence impacts on them until we loop or come to an end point (usually the climate model variable).
+Adaptations (actions) are mostly not connected or associated directly with the health impacts however, so for each of the 'worse' health impacts we need to search backwards up through all the nodes that we have evidence impacts on them until we either loop or come to an end point (usually the climate model variable).

+By following nodes backwards, it measn we only search impacts that we have evidence have an effect on our health impact - no matter how distant it is.

 ![](images/adaptation.png)

-Note that by following nodes backwards, we only search impact that have an effect on our health impact - no matter how distant.